 Google Image Search Ranking & Optimization –

 John Mueller of Google came out with a video in January 2020 of Google Hangout Series, where he detailed how search rankings worked for images.
-In the video, he also provided some great information on the topic.
+In the video, he also provided some great information on the topic that is very important in the case of Image SEO.
 There are a few things that need to be kept in mind.

 First of all, you should provide images that are unique and of high quality as well.
 You should be placing them on your page in a relevant way.
 At the same time, you also need to make sure that these images are placed in such a way that they are visible.
 For this, there are a couple of things that have to be done.